-C. View the Visual Report
+C. View the Workspace Layers

->Change to the Visual Report window by choosing it from the Window menu, clicking the Visual Report tab on the toolbar, or by pressing CTRL+I. This window allows you to integrate your text results with the graphic layout of your pipe network.
-The Visual Report can also animate the transient pipe results in a color animation overlaid on the model.
+Change to the Workspace window by clicking the Workspace tab or by choosing it from the Window menu.
+Workspace Layers allow you to integrate your text results with the graphic layout of your pipe network from within the Workspace itself.